v1r7u/cloud_computing_course/homeworks/README.md

 ## Homework requirements

-- Each student maintains a git repository with completed tasks (code, docs, images)
+- Each student maintains a private git repository with completed tasks (code, docs, images)
+- Each task should be delivered as a Pull Request (PR).
+After course stuff has approved the PR, it could be merged into the main branch.
-- You can pick any cloud platform of your choice
+- You can pick **any cloud platform of your choice**

 ## List of tasks